Antisemitism in Europe: Denmark

 Antisemitism in Denmark has not been as widespread as in other countries.
 Initially, Jews were banned as in other countries in Europe, but beginning in the 17th century, Jews were allowed to live in Denmark freely, unlike in other European countries where they were forced to live in ghettos.

 In 1819 a series of anti-Jewish riots in Germany spread to several neighboring countries including Denmark, resulting in mob attacks on Jews in Copenhagen and many provincial towns.
 These riots were known as Hep!
 Hep!
 Riots, from the derogatory rallying cry against the Jews in Germany.
 Riots lasted for five months during which time shop windows were smashed, stores looted, homes attacked, and Jews physically abused.
-2011, 2012, and 2013 averaged around 43 antisemitic incidents a year, which included assault and physical harassment, threats, antisemitic utterances, and vandalism.
+2011 to 2013 averaged around 43 antisemitic incidents a year.
 In July 2014, during the Gaza War, there was an increase in antisemitic rhetoric as death threats were expressed against Jews in Denmark.
 In August 2014, the Carolineskolen, a Jewish school, kindergarten, and daycare complex in Copenhagen was vandalized, some windows were smashed and graffiti was sprayed on the school walls which referred to the ongoing conflict between the Israeli military and the militant group Hamas.
 In February 2015, a Jewish man was killed and two police officers were injured during a shooting outside the main synagogue of Copenhagen.